Find out what Project FeederWatch is, its history, and more

 Since starting FeederWatch, Dorothy has noticed more about the birds at her feeders.
 For example, one week she noticed that her group of little brown birds had changed from American Tree Sparrows to Common Redpolls, a change she may not have noticed if she were not FeederWatching.

-As can be seen by a summary of her FeederWatch counts through mid-January (below), Dorothy observes a typical mix of feeder birds for her area.
+As can be seen by a summary of her FeederWatch counts through mid-January (right), Dorothy observes a typical mix of feeder birds for her area.
 FeederWatch relies upon participants who consistently report these common feeder species.

 Dorothy maintains two hanging feeders, one filled with sunflower seeds and the other with a seed mix.
 A platform feeder is covered with cracked corn for the squirrels, jays, and doves.
 She provides seed at a weight sensitive “squirrel-proof” feeder, which one of her squirrels has figured out how to use by only putting one foot on the lever.
 Dorothy also provides suet for the woodpeckers, nuthatches, and chickadees.
 A brook runs behind the feeders that is surrounded by a mix of trees, which provides cover for the birds.